15 Potential Health Benefits Of Avocado Leaf

 These compounds may help stop cholesterol from being absorbed in the intestines and make it easier for the body to get rid of it.

-In 2002, a study showed that rats with high cholesterol levels could have their levels lowered by giving them an extract of avocado leaves.
+A study showed that rats with high cholesterol levels could have their levels lowered by giving them an extract of avocado leaves.

 The study found that the extract reduced total cholesterol and LDL (bad) cholesterol levels and raised HDL (good) cholesterol levels, depending on the dose.

-5. Avocado Leaf May Help Detoxify Your Body
+5. Help Detoxify Your Body

 Avocado leaves have several bioactive compounds that may help the body get rid of toxins and waste by speeding up the process of getting rid of them.